KayDVC/docker-devcontainer-demo/README.md

 - Whenever doing anything with docker, make sure its process is running in the background.
 Either open the app or check your background processes if you're unsure.

-- The only command you will generally need to run is `docker compose build` when building the a new image,`docker compose up` to start the image(s), and `docker compose down` when troubleshooting.
+- The only command you will generally need to run for this demo is `docker compose build` when building the a new image,`docker compose up` to start the image(s), and `docker compose down` when troubleshooting.
     - Note:  `docker compose up --build` is the shorthand command to both build and start the image(s).

 - To start, open a command terminal the VSCode window and run the command `docker compose build` to build a new image.
 This will be the crux of the development environment shared across the team.